Yin Deficiency Tongue Signs: Traditional Terms and Limits

 2. Use consistent lighting and camera angle.

-5. Escalate to medical care for persistent, worsening, or alarming symptoms.
+5. Seek professional care for persistent, painful, worsening, or concerning changes.

 You can start an AI-assisted tongue check and review trend changes with a practitioner.